Karen Baker - The Tribune

 Email newsletter signup

-In lieu of flowers, the family requests that you make donations to your favorite charity in Karen’s name.
+In lieu of flowers, the family requests that you make donations to your favorite charity in her name.

-Phillips Funeral Home, 1004 S. Seventh St., Ironton, is honored to serve the Bake family during this difficult time.
+Phillips Funeral Home, 1004 S. Seventh St., Ironton, is honored to serve the Baker family during this difficult time.

 To offer the family condolences, visit www.phillipsfuneralhome.net.